Services of the Interdisciplinary Sleep Medicine Center at Charité-Universitätsmedizin Berlin

 - Questionnaires (ESS, ISI, PSQI, RLS-DI, SAQLI, SF-12, SF-36, D-MEQ, MCTQ, d2, BDI, FOSQ, sleep diaries, u.a.)

-The Center for Sleep Medicine is able to diagnose of the following sleep disorders
+The Interdisciplinary Sleep Medicine Center is able to diagnose of the following sleep disorders

 - Obstructive Sleep Apnea

 - Restless Legs Syndrome

 - Different types of sleep disorders related to initiating or maintaining sleep (Insomnia)

 - Pavor nocturnus